 The most complete selection in France is now available in North America….

-Pigments can be utilized for a multitude of coloring uses; for concrete, cement, mortar, plaster, lime, clay, and other masonry products, as well as milk, flour, lime, clay, and other natural based paints and decorative wall coatings.
+Pigments can be utilized for a multitude of coloring uses; for concrete, cement, mortar, plaster, lime, clay, and other masonry products, as well as milk, flour, lime, clay, and other natural-based paints and decorative wall coatings.
 Pigments may also be used for artistic and decorative painting.
-An endless array of colours can be achieved for all types of applications.
+An endless array of colors can be achieved for all types of applications.

 Follow the Coloration Guide to properly mix your pigment.
 It’s EASY!
 Combine 1 part pigment to 1 part water (ex: using 20ml of pigment would require 20ml of water), mix well, and stir into your masonry product or paints mixture.
 Or add pigments directly to other oil-based binders, such as glycerin, resins, waxes, and varnishes.
 A maximum of 10% volume of the pigment should be added to your mixture.
 To ensure consistent coloring, keep all variables the same from batch to batch.
 Variations in the mix design and curing conditions may affect the final color.

 Color Rare offers the whole spectrum: from natural earth & mineral pigments for soft natural tones, to the SP series for bright and trendy colors.